Super Sunday (TV series): History

 The block began as Super Week, a five-day tryout that featured the first five chapters of Robotix while beginning Bigfoot and the Muscle Machines.
 The series were cycled through, and only two or three of the four different segments appeared in a given episode.
-Despite all four shorts being collected into stand-alone made-for-TV movies (as was done with previous Sunbow/Marvel collaborations G.I.
+Despite all four shorts being collected into stand-alone made-for-TV films (as was done with previous Sunbow/Marvel collaborations G.I.
 Joe and The Transformers), only Inhumanoids and Jem went on to be expanded into independent full-length shows.